MuneEbxPKPK/muneeb-simple-portfolio/README.md

-The Code in the portfolio is in the simplest form.
+The Code for the portfolio is in the simplest form.

 -> I have been using parcel bundler and some other libraries but to host my portfolio on free hosting I have removed all of these libraries.
 I have connected some libraries through CDN links.